nuta/ftl/docs/guides/writing-your-first-application.md

 Here, let's connect the `demo` application with `apps/ping_server` app, which is a simple server which replies a simple message, just like `ping` command in Linux.

 However, how can we know the server's channel?
 In FTL, the service dependencies are managed through systemd/Kubernetes-like declarative configuration files called *spec files*.
-Add a new entry in `depends`:
+Declare a new dependency in `app.spec.json`:

 ```json
 {